 Search & browse privately

-If you want to search the web without saving your web activity, you can use private browsing mode on a browser (like Chrome or Safari).
+If you want to search the web without saving your search activity to your account, you can use private browsing mode in a browser (like Chrome or Safari).

 How private browsing works

-- Cookies are deleted after you close your private browsing window.
+- Cookies are deleted after you close your private browsing window or tab.

 - You might see search results and suggestions based on your location or other searches you’ve done during your current browsing session.

 Note: If you sign in to your Google Account to use a web service like Gmail, your searches and browsing activity might be saved to your account.

 Learn how to search privately on these browsers: